wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Other optional subcomponent slots also exist, and they can be loaded with subcomponents that enhances the functionality.
 For example, slot `listener` can be loaded with event listeners, and slot `customCmdHandler` can be loaded with an extra module for handling custom events.
+In our discussion, we ignore these optional components, because their implementation is relatively insignificant to understanding the memory controller.

 ### Memory Controller Construction